Saturday, April 23, 2022 DEPARTURE: Overnight flight

 DAY 8: Saturday, April 30, 2022 SCICLI, MODICA & NOTO | Meals: B L | Hotel Ferro 4*, Modica

 After breakfast early in the morning, we depart for Scicli, a 50-mile drive through spectacular scenery.
 We begin a wonderful day with a walking tour of the elegant historic center of Scicli set in a large valley between rocky hills where three valleys come together.

-WE proceed to Gli Aromi, a farm that specializes in growing fragrant culinary herbs where we will tour their fields and then taste their products at lunch at the farm.
+We proceed to Gli Aromi, a farm that specializes in growing fragrant culinary herbs where we will tour their fields and then taste their products at lunch at the farm.

 We’ll stop in Noto, with its famous cathedral, designated the UNESCO European Capital of Baroque as seen on the Corso Vittorio Emanuele with its fabulous mansions.

-In the afternoon we see a demonstration and tasting of traditional chocolate In Modica, stone-ground as was done in Mexico and brought directly to Sicily by the Spanish in the 16th century.
+After, we drive to Modica where we see a demonstration and tasting of traditional chocolate In Modica, stone-ground as was done in Mexico and brought directly to Sicily by the Spanish in the 16th century.

 Our overnight stay is at the centrally located Hotel Ferro in the heart of baroque Modica.

 DAY 9: Sunday, May 1, 2022 SYRACUSE & ORTIGIA | Meals: B D | Hotel Villa Fiorita 3*, Taormina